RVRajkumar/AI-QA-Playbook/README.md

 # AI-QA-Playbook

-> A practical Quality Engineering playbook for testing AI-powered applications.

 This repository documents my learning and practical work in **AI Quality Assurance**, with a focus on testing AI-powered applications beyond traditional functional testing.

 The goal is to understand how QA practices need to evolve when application behavior becomes probabilistic, context-aware, and driven by AI models and agents.